pozil/apex-dependency-injection/README.md

 ## Configuration

 The sample shipping service provides two mock implementations: FedEx and DHL.<br/>
-The service implementations are configured in a `Service_Implementations__c` custom settings list.
-The `ShippingImplementations` key of the custom settings must map to a comma-delimited list of implementations such as `DHL,FedEx`.<br/>
+The service implementations are configured in a `Service_Implementations__mdt` custom metadata.
+The `Shipping__c` key of the custom metadata must map to a comma-delimited list of implementations such as `DHL,FedEx`.<br/>
 The injector uses that list to load the service implementation classes with an `Impl` suffix (`DHLImpl` and `FedExImpl`).